 Did you know that you may have a treatment for poison ivy rash growing right in your own backyard?

-You may feel cursed if you have poison ivy (Rhus radicans) growing on your property.
-But you are hardly alone.
+You may feel cursed if you have poison ivy (Rhus radicans) growing on your property, but you are hardly alone.
 The dominion of this itch-causing menace is far-flung, making this notorious plant the best known of The Big Three: poison ivy, sumac, and oak.
-There was even a hit song by the same name in 1959 by The Coasters, as well as a female villain in the Batman comics.

 Jewelweed: Natural Home Remedy for Poison Ivy Rash

-However, for jewelweed to be effective as a treatment for poison ivy rash in severe cases, you really need to derive an extract from it.
+For jewelweed to be effective as a treatment for poison ivy rash in severe cases, you need to derive an extract from it.
 Unless you have a lot of time on your hands, purchasing a jewelweed extract is more feasible than making your own.

 Another Rash, Another Weed Balm